EMPATHY THROUGH STORY, EXPRESSED AS A CELEBRATION OF AMATEUR ART AND THE SIMPLE AND RELENTLESS DESIRE TO CREATE.

 It takes a village.

-Eps 14- Charlie Williams: Dave, Cider with Rosie, Just the Reckoning
+Eps 14- I Read Books Too Charlie Williams: Dave, Cider with Rosie, Just the Reckoning

 The mysterious boundary between conscious creation and subconscious revelation stands at the heart of artistic expression.
 When a novelist (Charlie Williams) transforms into a songwriter, something profound shifts in how creativity manifests—moving from structured narrative to what our guest beautifully describes as "distilled language poetry."
 Offers a rare glimpse into how art knows us better than we know ourselves.